tmcjava/ms3andme/README.md

 Running Website
 --------------------------------
-1) Open a browser, navigate to the destination URLTechnical Challenge Project for Mountain State Software Solutions
+1) Open a browser, navigate to the destination URL.
+Since the page is index.html it should run without explicitly calling the page.
 2) Enter numbers (or don't) for lower and upper and clikc "Convert Range" for results.
 3) When a result set is available, the "Reverse Results" button is enabled, click it to toggle the order between ASC and DESC.